alfnielsen/redux-saga-area/README.md

    clearName,
    getNameFetch: getName.fetch,
    getNameSuccess: getName.success,
-   getNameFailure: getName.failure
+   getNameFailure: getName.failure,
+   // By exporting the 'getNewName',
+   // Saga's ect. can get the success and failure methods,
+   // and you only have to expose then fetch to views.
+   // (Or you can add all like the 'getName')
+   getNewName: getNewName.fetch
 }
-// You can get the action type definition for Saga custom reducers ect. like this: type UpdateNameActionType = typeof updateName.type
+// You can get the action type definition for Saga's, custom reducers, ect. like this: type UpdateNameActionType = typeof updateName.type

 // Export initial state for area